A note on weight filtrations at the characteristic: Further Topics

 \subsection{Examples}

 We compute several examples of invariants that can be obtained from the weight filtration.
 Before doing so, we make the following definition.

 \begin{definition} Let $(X,D)$ be a strict normal crossing divisor pair of dimension $n$ over $S$.
-The \emph{compactly supported logarithmic motive} is the sifted dual $\Mbf_{\kgl}(X,D)^\vee(n)$ of the logarithmic motive, i.e., the total cofibre
+The \emph{compactly supported logarithmic motive} is the Tate twisted dual $\Mbf_{\kgl}(X,D)^\vee(n)$ of the logarithmic motive, i.e., the total cofibre

 of the hypercube of the canonical inclusions between $D_I = \bigcap_{i \in I} D_i$. \end{definition}

 \begin{example} Let $S$ be an affine Dedekind scheme, let $R$ be a ring, and let $\mathrm{H}R \in \SH_S$ be the motivic spectrum representing the $R$-coefficient motivic cohomology.
 In this case, for a projective and connected sncd pair $(X,D)$ over $S$, we have that